tbclark3/ha-xweatherly/README.md

   - A **Refresh** button on the device page for immediate data updates.
   - Full support for Home Assistant's unit system (metric or imperial).
   - All sensors, including condition, forecast, and AQI, update with each update interval.
-  - All entities are grouped under a single **XWeather device**, making them easy to find.
+  - All entities are grouped under a single **Xweather device**, making them easy to find.

 ***

 ### Requirements

-To use this integration, you'll need an API key and secret from [XWeather.com](https://xweather.com/).
+To use this integration, you'll need an API key and secret from [xweather.com](https://xweather.com/).

 - **Free Access**: You may be eligible for a free API key if you own a personal weather station (PWS) and sign up for the [Contributor Plan](https://signup.xweather.com/pws-contributor).
 - **PWS Upload**: If your personal weather station doesn't automatically upload data to PWSWeather, you can use the [PWS Weather Station Upload](https://community.home-assistant.io/t/pws-weather-station-upload/806415) Home Assistant Blueprint to send your sensor data to the service.